howerj/web.anapnea/txt/startrek.md

 textbook industry is not a textbook example of one, competition is not great and the audiences are captive.

+I should probably talk more on this issue in a different article.

 #### Films

+Now here is something that I think would greatly suffer, which is a shame but not the end of the world.
+I have argued that music and literature would not be changed largely, or even improved, films however need those large budgets.

+Camera crews, editing, the special effects, the props all cost a huge amount of money, one thing that I do not particularly care about is the astronomical figures that A-list film stars can command, those figures can plummet and I would not care.

+It is certainly possible to create good cinema with more modest equipment but it is more difficult, eventually is could be possible that the home environment is capable of a large amount of the work as it is getting to be in the audio realm.
+Cameras are coming down in price, but that is only part of the equation.
+I do think films would suffer greatly.
+Despite the prevalence of video hosting site, those sites hold home made videos that are obviously not studio quality, unlike the written word, unlike the song.

+Apart from product placement in films, or the shaky home video, I see no method of delivering comparable quality.
+I can only say; is making most people criminals worth the added value of the film.
+There are other forms of entertainment and it would be a joke to say that most films, even or especially the big budget ones, will even be remembered in the years to come.

 #### Photography
 #### Journalism
 #### Scientific Journals